CypherCryptoLabs/Cypher/README.md

 Cypher is a new Blockchain, that aims to provide a decentralized live messenger service.
 To make it attractive for people to run a "Node" to support the Cypher Network, there is a Cryptocurrency that will be based on the Cypher Blockchain called "Cypher".

 ### Contribute:
-You can simply create a Pullrequest, I will take a look at your code, and either accept your PR, or give you feedback.
-Your Pullrequest should only contain Bug-fixes, or complete a feature/goal in the "TODO" list.
-All Pullrequests that do not follow these 2 simple rules will NOT be accepted!
+You can simply create a Pull request, I will take a look at your code, and either accept your PR, or give you feedback.
+Your Pull request should only contain Bug-fixes, or complete a feature/goal in the "TODO" list.
+All Pull requests that do not follow these 2 simple rules will NOT be accepted!

 ### Installation:
+This tutorial uses the commands for GNU/Linux, if you are using anything different, the commands may not work as expected.
+I assume you have ```git``` installed on your system, if that's not the case, please do that now.

 Download the Codebase:
 ```
 git clone https://github.com/michelbarnich/cypher.git